LorealCI/eventure/README.md

 - Include the option for ticketing/purchasing.

 ## Credits
-We would like to credit Code Institute's CodeStar walkthrough blog and our![supervisor]Dillon(https://github.com/dillon-mccaffrey-ci) for supporting us.
+We would like to credit Code Institute's CodeStar walkthrough blog and our supervisor Dillon(https://github.com/dillon-mccaffrey-ci) for supporting us.

 <p align="right"><a href="#eventure">Back To Top</a></p>
 <br>